mongodb/docs-realm/source/includes/js-open-a-synced-realm-while-online.rst

    The ``Realm.open()`` function requires a different :js-sdk:`Configuration <Realm.html#~Configuration>`
    object if you are attempting to synchronize a {+realm+} while not connected to the internet.
-Refer to the :ref:`Node Open a Synced Realm While Offline <node-open-a-synced-realm-while-offline>` documentation for more information about connecting to your offline {+realm+}.
+Refer to the :ref:`Open a Synced Realm While Offline <node-open-a-synced-realm-while-offline>` documentation for more information about connecting to your offline {+realm+}.